Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Neural Operator Performance on Discontinuous PDEs

-Since WHNO excels at discontinuities and FNO captures smooth features, we investigate weighted ensemble combinations.
+Since WHNO excels at discontinuities and FNO focuses on smooth features, which are still relevant in some portions of the reproduced field, we investigate weighted ensemble combinations.
 Figure~\ref{fig:ensemble_architecture} illustrates the ensemble approach, where both models process the same input independently and their predictions are combined through learned weights:

 We optimise the weight $w \in [0,1]$ by minimising MSE on a validation set: